tlagore/simplex_calculator/README.md

 $-(2,3,n_{i-2} + ceil((4/5)\cdot n_{i-1}) )$

-This stopps the sequence from balooning as fast on larger LPs, but did not run as fast as the fibonnaci:
+This stopps the sequence from balooning as fast on larger LPs (recommended for netlib_share1b.txt), but did not run as fast as the fibonnaci:

 Took 163 Pivots and 475.45 seconds.
 ```